Skip to content

 tag-sync publish

-# Supply tag explicitly (validates against package version first)
+# Supply version explicitly (validates against package version first)

 tag-sync publish v1.2.3